Divorce can be hectic and overwhelming for everyone, especially when children are involved.

 Is California a Mother or Father State?

 In California, no preference is given to the mother or father in any child custody legal proceedings.
-However, there are some rules that must be followed when determining custody arrangements.
+However, some rules must be followed when determining custody arrangements.
 These include:

 - The best interests of the child